nlulic/slate-table/README.md

 ## Features

-Take a look at some of the basic features that `slate-table` currently supports:
+Some fundamental features that are currently available:

 | Feature                        |     Implemented    |
 |--------------------------------|--------------------|